rastapasta/foodsharing/README.md

 * Baskets
   * Scene to create new basket
+  * Dynamic form to enter details, time frame and desired way of contact
-  * Camera scene to take picture
+  * Camera button -> Camera scene to take picture
+  * Display of taken picture
+  * Mini map with marker at currently choosen location
+  * Tap on mini map -> Location picker scene with current location preselected

+* Camera
+  * Permission management - prompting on first use
-  * Camera permission management, button leading to system settings if permissions were revoked/declined
+  * If permission denied, info and button leading to system settings
-  * Location picker scene
+  * If permission granted, take picture button
+  * Automatic rescale to backends 'normal' 800x before upload

 * Map
   * Embedded map based on system (iOS: Apple Maps, Android: Google Maps)